dJOS1475/FF_AD3_Klipper/README.md

 * Working LED lighting

 # NOTE:
-The factory belt tension on this printer is too loose to exceed 1k acceleration and 100mm/s print speds.
+The factory belt tension on this printer is too loose to exceed 1k acceleration and 100mm/s print speeds.
 To rectify this you need to retension the X and Y axis belts properly (tight is good, but dont over do it).
 The Y axis is a PITA as it can only be fixed when the printer is fully disassembled.
 The Y belt is a continuous loop with no tension adjuster.
 So you'll need to cut out roughly 5mm from the belt and re-install it as snug as you can get it.
 I then used some "Selly's Power Grip" to ensure the belts dont jump out of the jaws holding them.